yesbabylon/symbiose-doc/docs/developer-manual/timetrack/index.md

 # Timetrack

+This package allows to record the time employees spend working for customers.
+Invoices can then be generated to bill customers per hour.

 ## Time entry

 A time entry records the duration of time an employee spent working on a task.